nastya-star/magic_form/README.md

 **checkEmail(email) -> boolean** (receives an email and checks whether exists the same one.
 Returns true or false)

 **writeUser(username, email, date) -> object** (receives a username, email and date.
-Pushes data to an array and returns an object with pushed element.
-If the same email already exists returns undefined)
+Pushes data to an array and returns an object with a pushed element.
+If the same email already exists, returns undefined)

 **createField(username, email, date) -> string** (receives a username, email and date.
 Calls writeUser function and returns null if there is an error.
-In valid case returns an HTML code of field)
+In a valid case, returns an HTML code of field)

-**postData(url, data) -> Promise** (receives a url and data to post.
+**postData(url, data) -> Promise** (receives a URL and data to post.
 Returns Promise with response from the server)

 #### Backend